465b/nemf/doc/README_reference_data.md

 # Reference Data

 ## Why?
-A major part of the GEMF framework is its capability to inverse model or fit a designed model output to data.
+A major part of the NEMF framework is its capability to inverse model or fit a designed model output to data.
 These data sets might for example be measurements take in the field.
 They could also be some sort of expected behavior by the modeler.